lmis/user-manager/README.md

 # user-manager
-A currently pretty useless backend written with gin and sqlboiler.
+A currently pretty useless backend written with gin and go-jet.

 ## Build and run
 1. Make sure you have docker daemon running